 Weight loss.
 This is most prevalent in those with undiagnosed type 1.

-A lack of energy, blurred vision and acetone breath, are all other symptoms of diabetes.
+A lack of energy, blurred vision and breath that smells like acetone indicating the presence of ketones, are all other symptoms of diabetes.

 If you, your child or someone you know are experiencing any of the above symptoms, visit your GP.
 Leaving it to chance honestly isn’t worth the complications.